 Also known as Japanese Pepper, Sansho Japanese Pepper is an attractive shrub or small tree growing 10-12 ft. in height.
 Highly prized in Japanese cuisine, Sansho Japanese Pepper bears abundant, aromatic, small red fruits accented by handsome, dark green, 3-6″ long foliage.
-The dried fruit hulls, small black seeds and peppery leaves are used as a spice for flavoring rice and other dishes.
+The peppery leaves are used as a spice for flavoring rice and other dishes.
 Pollinates with Sechuan (female) to produce peppercorns.

 Sansho likes half day to full sun, well-drained soil and is pest and disease resistant.
 It is hardy to minus 15 degrees F., USDA Zone 5.